-Just a quick post to share some fall suncatchers we made today with autumn leaves, chrysanthemums, and zinnias.
-Just the beginning of some fall crafting and decorating that we have planned once this book is out the door…
+Here’s a quick post for you to share some fall suncatchers we made today with autumn leaves, chrysanthemums, and zinnias…

 The center is made from transparent Con-Tact paper.
 Click through to this post on flower mandala suncatchers to see photos of how I cut and attach it to the paper plates.

 The circular format is perfect for mandalas, like the flower petal ones we made a while back, but we didn’t create the concentric designs this time.
 Just abstract arrangements of fall leaves and flowers to bring a touch of the season indoors.

 And now, my dears, I must scootch back to the book.
 Only a few more days and I will send it off!